Sarishti-gupta/DApp/README.md

 Once you are on the Remix website, create a new file by clicking on the "+" icon in the left-hand sidebar.
 Save the file with a .sol extension (e.g., HelloWorld.sol).
 Copy and paste the following code into the file:

 async function initWallet(){
     try {
-      // check if any wallet provider is installed. i.e metamask xdcpay etc setWalletConnectLoader(true)
+      setWalletConnectLoader(true)
       if (typeof window.ethereum === 'undefined') {
         console.log("Please install wallet.")